This page contains answers to many frequently asked questions that we field on a daily basis.

 How do I get a copy of my incident report?

-- You must file through the Freedom of Information Act to obtain any follow-up documentation.
+You must file through the Freedom of Information Act to obtain a copy of your report.

 How do I file a FOIA request?